VIPnytt/RobotsTxtParser/README.md

 // XML Sitemap locations
 $host = $client->sitemap()->export(); // array
 ```

+The above is just a taste the basics, a whole bunch of more advanced and/or specialized methods are available for almost any purpose.

 Visit the [Documentation](https://github.com/VIPnytt/RobotsTxtParser/tree/master/docs) for even more methods, possibilities and additional usage examples.